-4.4.8 Late Arrival Registration begins at 9.00am pupils arriving after this time will be marked as present but arriving late.
-The register will close at 9.30am (no more than thirty minutes after the opening of the register) pupils arriving after the close of register will be recorded as late, (code U) this is not authorised and will count as an absence for that school session and statutory action may be taken where appropriate.
+4.4.8 Late Arrival The official start of the compulsory day is 8.45am.
+The register will close at 9.30am pupils arriving after this time will be marked as present but arriving late (code L).
+Pupils arriving after the close of register will be recorded as late, (code U) this is not authorised and will count as an absence for that school session and statutory action may be taken where appropriate.